biosimulators/biosimulators.github.io/README.md

 BioSimulators is released under the [MIT License](https://github.com/biosimulators/Biosimulators/blob/dev/LICENSE).

 ## Development team
-BioSimulators was developed by the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York and the [Center for Reproducible Biomedical Modeling](http://reproduciblebiomodels.org).
+BioSimulators was developed by the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York and the [Center for Reproducible Biomedical Modeling](http://reproduciblebiomodels.org) with assistance from the contributors listed [here](CONTRIBUTORS.md).

 ## Contributing to BioSimulators
 We enthusiastically welcome contributions to BioSimulators!
 Please see the [guide to contributing](https://github.com/biosimulators/Biosimulators/blob/dev/CONTRIBUTING.md) and the [developer's code of conduct](https://github.com/biosimulators/Biosimulators/blob/dev/CODE_OF_CONDUCT.md).